tphoney/drone_playground/README.md

 ### Triggers and multiple pipelines

 Here is a concrete example of triggers and multiple pipelines in drone.
-For more complex usage docker usage look here. `https://docs.drone.io/quickstart/docker/`
 To try this build.
 In the settings of this repo in you drone ui.
 Set the path for the drone file to `./basics/triggers_and_pipelines.yml`

+### Further reading into what is possible

+For more complex usage docker usage look here. `https://docs.drone.io/quickstart/docker/`

 ## Language specific build examples